tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The list of extension types is maintained by IANA as described in
 {{iana-considerations}}.

-The client sends its extensions in the ClientHello.
-The server MAY send extensions in the ServerHello, EncryptedExtensions, Certificate, and HelloRetryRequest messages.
-The NewSessionTicket also allows the server to send extensions to the client though these are not directly associated with the extensions in the ClientHello.
+Extensions are generally structured in a request/response fashion (though some extensions are just indications with no corresponding response).
+The client sends its "request" extensions in the ClientHello message and the server sends its response extensions in the ServerHello, EncryptedExtensions and HelloRetryRequest messages.
+The server sends "request" extensions in the CertificateRequest message which can be responded to with the client's Certificate message.
+The server can also send "request" extensions in the NewSessionTicket, though the client does not respond directly to these.
+Implementations MUST NOT send "response" extensions if the remote endpoint did not send the corresponding "request" extension.
+Upon receiving such an extension, an endpoint MUST abort the handshake with an "unsupported_extension" alert.

 The table in {{iana-considerations}}
 indicates where a given extension may appear.
 If the client receives an extension which is not specified for a given message it MUST abort the handshake with an "illegal_parameter" alert.

-The server MUST NOT send any extensions which did not appear in the corresponding ClientHello, with the exception of the NewSessionTicket message and the "cookie" extension in the HelloRetryRequest message.
-Upon receiving an unexpected extension, it MUST abort the handshake with an "unsupported_extension" alert.
-Server-oriented extensions are supported by having the client send an extension with zero-length extension_data indicating support for that extension type.

 When multiple extensions of different types are present, the extensions MAY appear in any order, with the exception of